 You can tell the crust is ready when it’s slightly darker in color and smells fragrant.
 It won’t darken up much more than this, even when it goes back into the oven with the filling.

 Once the crust has cooled to room temperature, pour in the filling, using a spatula to smooth out the top slightly.
 Then back into the oven it goes for another 15 minutes.
 That’s it!

 My Top Tips For The Best Key Lime Pie

-- Key lime pie uses a shallow 9-inch x 1.5-inch pie pan, as opposed to the deeper pie dish you’ll typically see used in something like apple pie.
+- Key lime pie uses a regular 9-inch x 1.5-inch pie pan, as opposed to the deep pie dish you’ll typically see used in something like apple pie.